OPTIMIZING YOUR ENERGY CONSUMPTION

 Montpellier Métropole has developed tools to help companies and local authorities with their energy transition.
 The metropolitan authority also works in a network with the stakeholders who interact with companies on a daily basis.

-Solar Energy Plan
+Solar Plan

-Montpellier Métropole has developed an ambitious Solar Energy Plan for 2050, designed to promote the consumption of carbon-free energy in the area.
-This roadmap sets out the actions aimed at encouraging local private and public initiatives.
+Montpellier Métropole has developed its “Solar Plan for 2050” to promote the adoption of carbon-free energy within its territory by encouraging private and public initiatives.

 *Thermal: heat production - Photovoltaic: electricity production